 The Home page shows the summary of the Moxa switch information including System Information, Redundancy Protocol, Event Log, and Device virtualization panel.
-By showing the switch's information and event log, the operators can easily understand the system and port link status at a glance.
+By showing the switch's information and event log, the operators can easily understand the system and port link status.